projection-engine/projection-engine/COMMIT_NOTES.md

-- Fixed inspector layout for script and some components
-- Removed DiffuseProbePass and SpecularProbePass
+- Removing skybox and background pass
-- Changed probe component to skylight component
-- Added skylight udpate method to engine
+- Adding new attributes to material